 (5) In subsection (4) —

-“occurrence time information” means information as to when the terrorist act is expected to occur.
+occurrence time information means information as to when the terrorist act is expected to occur.

 (6) On an application for a preventative detention order to be made on the basis of preserving evidence of, or relating to, a terrorist act, the permitted detention period under the order cannot exceed 14 days when aggregated with any period or periods of actual detention of the person concerned under another preservation order, or other preservation orders, in relation to that terrorist act.